rng-guy/NFSMWBartender/README.txt

 ── ■ 3.1 - WHAT SHOULD I KNOW ABOUT THE FILE PARSING? ■ - - - - - - - - - - - - - - - - - - - - - -

-Some PARAMETER GROUPS (indicated by "[...]") in Bartender's configuration files allow you (see their comments) to provide a "default" value.
-Bartender parses these groups in three steps:
+Some PARAMETER GROUPS (indicated by "[...]") in Bartender's configuration files allow you to provide a "default" value.
+For each parameter group, a comment in the relevant file states whether the group allows this.
+Bartender parses groups that allow "default" values in three steps:
  1) • Bartender sets the "default" to the game's vanilla value(s) if you omitted it,
  2) • Bartender sets all free-roam Heat levels (format: "heatXY") you omitted to the "default", and
  3) • Bartender sets all race Heat levels (format: "raceXY") you omitted to their free-roam values.